matteocontrini/PlainHttp/README.md

 };

 // You MUST dispose the response manually
-// when using HttpCompletionOption.ResponseHeadersRead and ReadStream()
+// when using HttpCompletionOption.ResponseHeadersRead and ReadStream(),
-using IHttpResponse response = await request.SendAsync();
+// or if you don't read the response body at all using IHttpResponse response = await request.SendAsync();

 Stream stream = await response.ReadStream();
 // The timeout is not enforced if you read from `stream` here
 ```

-In all other cases (any other `Read*` method), responses are **always disposed automatically** after reading the response body.
+In all other cases (any other `Read*` method), responses are **always disposed automatically** after reading the response body, also in case of errors.

 A note on XML deserialization: the `ReadXml` method uses `XmlSerializer`, which is not asynchronous.
 Therefore, the response body is unfortunately always fully read in memory (asynchronously) before deserializing it, no matter the `HttpCompletionOption` setting.